Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Introduction

-{\bf Organization of the paper.} After some preliminaries in Section~\ref{sec:prelim}, we discuss problem decomposition strategies and introduce the concept of a decomposition tree for $\coDual$ in Section~\ref{sec:decomposition}.
-Based on this, in Section~\ref{sec:new_upper_bound} we present the \textsc{\NDAlg} nondeterminisitc algorithm for $\coDual$, prove it correct, and then analyze this algorithm to derive our main complexity results.
-To conclude, by exploiting the method used in the nondeterminisitc algorithm, we present a deterministic algorithm to actually compute a new (not necessarily minimal) transversal in quadratic logspace.
+{\bf Organization of the paper.} After some preliminaries in \cref{sec:prelim}, we discuss problem decomposition strategies and introduce the concept of a decomposition tree for $\coDual$ in \cref{sec:decomposition}.
+Based on this, in \cref{sec:new_upper_bound} we present the nondeterministic algorithm \textsc{\NDAlg} for $\coDual$, prove it correct, and then analyze this algorithm to derive our main complexity results.
+To conclude, by exploiting the method used in the nondeterministic algorithm, we present a deterministic algorithm to actually compute a new (not necessarily minimal) transversal in quadratic logspace.